hellosign/hellosign-openapi/sdks/dotnet/docs/SignatureRequestApi.md

             )
         };

-        var data = new SignatureRequestSendRequest(
+        var data = new SignatureRequestEditRequest(
             title: "NDA with Acme Co.",
             subject: "The NDA we talked about",
             message: "Please sign this NDA and then we can discuss more.
 Let me know if you have any questions.",